learn-co-curriculum/uci-mod-1-separation-of-content-and-presentation/README.md

 default to some more-attractive alternative."
 That "attractive" alternative might be "make the font larger" or "make the background red."

-Technologists recognize a difference between _content_ (the HTML document) and
-_presentation_: the rules for decorating or adorning the rendered elements.
+Technologists recognize a difference between _content_ (the data within the HTML document) and _presentation_: the rules for decorating or adorning the rendered elements.

 ## Decorate HTML with Cascading Style Sheets (CSS)